Facts About Horse Slaughter

 Is banning horse slaughter a states’ rights issue?
 Shouldn't the federal government not get involved?

 No. Horse slaughter is a federally regulated industry.
 Opponents try to claim that slaughtering horses for human consumption is a states’ rights issue.
 However, this is not true.
 The slaughtering of any animal for human consumption in the United States is a federally regulated process.
 This is the same for cattle, pigs, or other livestock (Federal Meat Inspection Act (21 U.S.C.
-603); Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C.
-1901 note; Public Law 104-127)).
-In addition, since horsemeat is not consumed in the United States, it must be hauled across state lines and the US border, which are clearly within the purview of the US Constitution’s Commerce Clause as it pertains to interstate commerce.
-While a state does have some leeway to ban certain slaughter practices within their state boundaries, these actions to not apply outside of their jurisdiction.
-For example, Texas, California, New York, New Jersey, Florida, and Illinois have banned horse slaughter within their states but those laws have no impact elsewhere.
+601 et seq.); Humane Methods of Slaughter Act (7 U.S.C.
+1901 et seq.)).
+In addition, since horsemeat is not consumed in the United States, it must be hauled across state lines and the US border, which falls under the purview of the US Constitution’s Commerce Clause as it pertains to interstate commerce.
+While a state does have some leeway to ban certain slaughter practices within its boundaries, these actions do not apply outside of that state’s jurisdiction.
+Moreover, horses can easily be moved across state lines.
+Given the enforcement challenges associated with tracking these movements, a federal prohibition is necessary to ensure that no American horse is trucked across the US border to slaughter.

 Is it true that slaughter is a last resort for infirm, dangerous, or no longer serviceable horses?